 Camp UP is the culmination of the Ultimate Peace year-round program.
 The week-long sessions provide a unique opportunity for hundreds of youth from our diverse communities to live, play, eat, and lead together in a joyous action-packed overnight camp.
 It is this 24/7 immersion experience that breaks down barriers and cements these fragile yet vital bonds through a shared experience of practice, competition, fun, and connection.

-Camp UP had its first season in 2010, and will be going into its 7th consecutive season in 2016.
-The camp is located at Kfar Silver in Ashkelon.
-The staff of 80 is made up of local coaches from the Middle East (20), international coaches who travel to the Middle East for camp (45), and other staff who provide educational, medical, and recreational support (20).
-Middle East LIT’s (45) and US LIT’s (10) work with staff and support all their efforts.
+Camp UP had its first season in 2010 and celebrated its 10-year anniversary in 2019.
+The camp has been held at Kfar Silver in Ashkelon as well as at Kanot High School in Neve Mivtah.
+Camp staff is a made up of local coaches from the Middle East, international coaches who travel to the Middle East for camp, and other staff who provide educational, medical, media, and recreational support.
+Middle East LIT’s and US LITs also work with staff and support all their efforts.

 During camp, campers get coached by some of the best players and coaches in the world.
 In addition, the daily program also focuses on: